varunrai/fsx-ontap-cloudflare-zerotrust-access/README.md

 Initializing modules...

 Initializing provider plugins...
+- Reusing previous version of cloudflare/cloudflare from the dependency lock file
+- Reusing previous version of hashicorp/http from the dependency lock file
+- Reusing previous version of hashicorp/aws from the dependency lock file
+- Reusing previous version of hashicorp/random from the dependency lock file
 - Reusing previous version of hashicorp/local from the dependency lock file
-- Reusing previous version of hashicorp/aws from the dependency lock file
-- Using previously-installed hashicorp/local v2.5.1
+- Using previously-installed hashicorp/local v2.1.0
+- Using previously-installed cloudflare/cloudflare v4.35.0
+- Using previously-installed hashicorp/http v3.4.3
-- Using previously-installed hashicorp/aws v5.25.0
+- Using previously-installed hashicorp/aws v5.54.1
+- Using previously-installed hashicorp/random v3.1.3

 Terraform has been successfully initialized!